 Relying too heavily on machines is a bad thing, to the point where… well, Skynet is a prime example, computers becoming sentient, deciding to eradicate all humans and other nasty things.
-In fact, something not all that different happened in Nex Machina, mankind suddenly finding itself at the mercy of too-smart-for-their-own-good robots; and you better believe they aren’t taking prisoners.
+In fact, something not all that different happened in Nex Machina, mankind suddenly finding itself at the mercy of too-smart-for-their-own-good robots, and you better believe they aren’t taking prisoners.
 So what’s a lone human to do?
 Why, grab the nearest gun and get ready to kick you-know-what and take names of course, in this stylish twin-stick shooter!

 Having played many an odd genre entry in my time, from score-chasers like Geometry Wars to the more complex RPG-ish Inferno+, I’m certainly no stranger to the genre, and definitely a fan of it.
 As such, I went into Nex Machina expecting quite a bit, and what I found did not disappoint.
 Seconds after starting arcade mode – aka. campaign – I found myself blasting away at the relentless onslaught of ever-approaching robots, voxels flying everywhere as one by one they fell to the might of my weapon.
 A weapon which, for all intents and purposes, seemed a bit lackluster… until I got my first upgrade that is.

-Given the amount of enemies that wanted nothing more than to take one of my five lives, I needed all the help I could get!
+Given the number of enemies that wanted nothing more than to take one of my five lives, I needed all the help I could get!
 So the acquisition of an upgrade that spread my weapon fire in an arc gave me an undeniable advantage.
 I would later come to realize that this was but one of many tools available, each dropped seemingly at random from fallen foes.
-But for now I was content with the boost this one provided, enabling me to blaze through one level after another, quite literally flying between them (and looking pretty bad-ass while doing so, I might add).
+But for now, I was content with the boost this one provided, enabling me to blaze through one level after another, quite literally flying between them (and looking pretty bad-ass while doing so, I might add).

 Oh, and we mustn’t forget about the other humans.
-The poor souls who has somehow managed to stay alive up to this point, in spite of being pretty much surrounded by robots immediately at the start of a level.
+The poor souls who have somehow managed to stay alive up to this point, in spite of being pretty much surrounded by robots immediately at the start of a level.
 Quite the oddity, but eh, video game, ya know?
 They’re not just there to make some kind of ‘this is what you’re fighting for’ statement, or some such, either.
 No, making sure you save all these in every single level is pretty darn important… if you’re going for a high score (because, leaderboards!).
 Otherwise, far as I can tell, no real benefit.
 Quite the opposite in fact, seeing how reaching them can be quite a gamble in later levels / on higher difficulties, demanding rapid and precise movement.